 Early 20th century pragmatic philosophers such as William James or John Dewey, what matter is is not maximizing happiness, but looking at the results of our actions to discover what works best in a given situation.
 Dewey thought that experimentation is needed in order to find the good, repeatedly trying things and learning from the results.
 And this is what AI will help us achieve, experimentation of choices and predictions on how they might play out.
 Perhaps in the future when we vote, we will see where the money goes, much like those new payment apps that let groups pay for their share.

-Perhaps AI will show us our mistakes in ethics, perhaps the average 3,000 advertisements per day a person currently sees would not be acceptable to AI, and this will make us rethink advertising in our environment, perhaps AI can filter out all the commercials for us.
+Perhaps AI will show us our mistakes in ethics, perhaps the average 3,000 advertisements per day a person currently sees would not be acceptable to AI and they would see this as a clear ethical violation, and this will make us rethink advertising in our environment, perhaps AI can filter out all the commercials for us.
 But with corporate powers with AI they might figure out how to increase this to 6,000 ads per day for the average first world human.
 See how this super intelligence can amplify things that we take for granted and make us question if we should even do them.

 Paul Hawkins in his book, The Ecology of Commerce, states that “we live in a Weltanschauung, a kind of world where humankind has created away from the rhythms and pulses of nature.
 We live in a runaway commercial culture in which humans dominate and control natural processes to ill-conceived ends, where Faustian problems caused by new technology and industry.
 Those who would carry us to a new world of computerization, robotics, bio-engineering, and nanotechnology see their role as architects of the future that is controllable and thereby made secure against the random and seemingly unpredictable patterns of nature.
 They would create molecular machines that would eat pollution and produce ozone.
 They would fertilize the oceans with iron dust to reduce global warming.
 They would engineer our animals and plants and tailor them to human requirements: bacon with less cholesterol, tomatoes that have no genes telling them to decay, chickens without feathers or legs.”